secureblue/secureblue.github.io/content/INSTALL.md

 9. `gpasswd -d {your username here} wheel`
 10. `reboot`

-{% include alert.html type='note' content='You don\'t need to login using your wheel user to use it for privileged operations.
+{% include alert.html type='note' content='You don\'t need to log in using your wheel user to use it for privileged operations.
 When logged in as your non-wheel user, polkit will prompt you to authenticate as your wheel user as needed, or when requested by calling <code>run0</code>.' %}

 ### [Setup system DNS](#dns)
 {: #dns}